curblr/curblr-spec/TimeSpans.md

 | *designated periods* | Externally-defined named designations for time periods | `Holidays` or `Game Days` or `Snow Emergencies` |

 # Definition
 A GeoJSON feature may include TimeSpans made up of the following fields.
-The TimeSpan(s) are always expressed as an array in order to provide a consistent format regardless of whether a given restriction has a single or multiple TimeSpans.
+The TimeSpan(s) are always expressed as an array in order to provide a consistent format regardless of whether a given regulation has a single or multiple TimeSpans.
 Several fields within the TimeSpan are always expressed as arrays for the same reason.

 | Field name | Type | Description | Example
 | :--- | :--- | :--- | :--- |